Callista Chimombo

-She currently serves as the High Commissioner of Malawi in the Republic of Kenya, she presented her diplomatic credentials to Kenya's president on 1 April 2022.
-She has also previously served as a member of the Pan-African Parliament, and as the Malawi Minister of Tourism, Wildlife and Culture.
+She served from 2022 as the High Commissioner of Malawi in the Republic of Kenya.
+She has served as a member of the Pan-African Parliament, and as the Malawi Minister of Tourism, Wildlife and Culture.

-As of 2005, she was Secretary of the Malawi Women's Caucus.
-Chimombo is a former member of the Democratic Progressive Party and a former member of the United Democratic Front (UDF).
+In 2005, she was Secretary of the Malawi Parliamentary Women's Caucus.
+Chimombo was a member of the Democratic Progressive Party and a member of the United Democratic Front (UDF).

 Personal

 In January 2010, following a period of intense speculation, it was announced that Chimombo and President Mutharika were engaged to be married and would marry on 1 May 2010.
 They got engaged on Valentine's Day 2010 in a traditional ceremony that was broadcast on the news.
 At one point, Mutharika and Callista displayed their joy by taking it to the dance floor where his children, family members and guests spent almost 20 minutes dancing to an interlude of music that turned the whole event into a frenzy of excitement and jubilation.
 They were married in a Roman Catholic Church.